Non-coplanar gravitational lenses and the "communication bridge": Photon mapping

-Similarly, when we evaluate the generic two-lens case numerically without resorting to approximations, we recover the same result: the second lens of the ``bridge'' does not significantly contribute to light amplification.
+Similarly, when we evaluate the generic two-lens case numerically without resorting to approximations, we recover the same result: the second lens of the ``bridge'' does not significantly contribute to light amplification in the limit of geometric optics.

 ~